Call Us Today On: 0330 808 1074

-This scheme, which includes the Affordable Warmth Scheme mentioned earlier.
-This scheme provides funding for qualifying households to replace old, faulty, and inefficient central heating boilers.
+This scheme includes the Affordable Warmth Scheme mentioned earlier.
+This scheme funds qualifying households to replace old, faulty, and inefficient central heating boilers.

 With new modern energy-efficient A-rated boilers.

-There are certain factors that are taking into consideration.
+Certain factors are taken into consideration.
 To qualify for a free boiler, you must live in your own home in Scotland and receive one of the following state benefits:

-You must also have a broken mains gas central heating boiler fitted in your home at the time of your free ECO survey.
+You must also have a broken mains gas central heating boiler fitted in your home during your free ECO survey.
 If you qualify, you will be referred to a local ECO scheme-approved boiler installation company.

-If you are still worried about how you are going to afford your energy bills this winter.
-Or you would like some free and impartial advice about any of the above grants or loans!
+If you are still worried about how you will afford your energy bills this winter.
+Or you would like free and impartial advice about any of the above grants or loans!

 You should contact Home Energy Scotland.